Washington Post Teacher of the Year Award

 One regional winner will receive will receive a signature trophy, a $7,500 monetary award, a feature spot in a ½ page ad that runs in The Washington Post newspaper, a profile in The Washington Post and on washingtonpost.com.
 All other finalists will receive a certificate of appreciation from The Washington Post.

 The Frederick County Teacher of the Year runner-up is our nominee for the Washington Post Teacher of the Year award.

 Nominees must be teachers who:

-• Demonstrate a thorough knowledge of subject matter and the ability to share it effectively with students.
+3. Demonstrate Subject Matter Expertise: Showcase a thorough knowledge of subject matter and the ability to share it effectively with students.

-• Foster cooperative relationships with their colleagues and the community.
+4. Foster Collaboration: Proactively facilitates cooperative relationships with colleagues, students and the community.

 Nomination packets must contain all of the following:

-• A 200-word biography, written to highlight the specific award for which the awardee was nominated.
+- Biography: A 200-word biography written to highlight specific accomplishments for which the awardee was nominated.

 The Washington Post will announce the regional winner in April 2024.